department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/frontend/cypress-migration-guide.md

 ## Running Tests <a name="running-tests"></a>

-As of now, cypress supports Chrome, Edge, Firefox(beta) and a few [others](https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers).
+Cypress supports Chrome, Edge, Firefox, and a few [others](https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers).
 You can run tests in headless mode or via the test runner.

 ### Headless mode <a name="headless-mode"></a>
-To run tests headless, run `yarn test:cypress:run`
+To run tests headless, run `yarn cypress run --headless`

 ### Test Runner <a name="test-runner"></a>
-To run tests using the cypress [test runner](https://docs.cypress.io/guides/core-concepts/test-runner.html#Overview), run `yarn test:cypress:open`.
+To run tests using the Cypress [test runner](https://docs.cypress.io/guides/core-concepts/test-runner.html#Overview), run `yarn cypress open`.

-With the Test Runner, you are able to use cypress's `Open Selector Playground'.
-This allows you to click on elements in the DOM and copy the selector for that item for your test.
-This means there's usually no need to inspect an element manually.
+With the test runner, you are able to use Cypress's "Open Selector Playground".
+This allows you to click on elements in the DOM and copy that element's selector to use in your test.
+This means there's usually no need to manually inspect an element and copy the selector.

 The test runner provides the ability to pause tests, and [time travel](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Time-travel), which allows you to see snapshots of your tests.